SEMICeu/SDK-Solid/README.md

 The SDK is a framework written in TypeScript that includes functions to connect with a Solid pod and Identity Providers.

-The user has to perform these 2 first functions to be able to manage data:
+The user has to perform the following two functions to be able to manage data:

 - compress a patch document (generating instructions for the identity provider to sign the user in as well as communicate what type of access rights will be needed by the application)